angelyskim/welcome-to-learn-java-cs-codeU/README.md

   1. Fork the repository
   2. Clone your fork down to your local machine
   3. Work, work, work.
-As you need to run the tests, run either `learn` for OSX and Linux, or `learn-test` for Windows.
+As you need to run the tests, run either `learn` for OS X and Linux, or `learn-test` for Windows.
 This will run the tests as well as submit your results up to Learn.
   4. When you get all the tests to pass, push your code up, and submit a pull request.

-If you are on OSX or Linux, most of this will be done for you using the `learn` tool.
+If you are on OS X or Linux, most of this will be done for you using the `learn` tool.
 We'll cover more about the `learn` tool in future lessons after your environment is setup though.

 ## What We Expect You Already Know